Keller, Texas: Racial and ethnic composition

+2020 census

+The median age was 42.8 years, with 25.8% of residents under the age of 18 and 14.9% aged 65 or older; for every 100 females, there were 94.9 males, and for every 100 females age 18 and over there were 91.9 males.

+100.0% of residents lived in urban areas, while 0.0% lived in rural areas.

+There were 15,670 households in Keller, of which 40.4% had children under the age of 18 living in them; 71.6% were married-couple households, 8.9% were households with a male householder and no spouse or partner present, and 17.1% were households with a female householder and no spouse or partner present.
+About 15.4% of all households were made up of individuals and 7.9% had someone living alone who was 65 years of age or older.

+There were 16,129 housing units, of which 2.8% were vacant; the homeowner vacancy rate was 0.9% and the rental vacancy rate was 5.4%.

 Government

 City government

 The City of Keller is a full-service city, providing police, fire and emergency services, parks and recreation, library, senior center, animal control, planning, building inspection, economic development, public works, street maintenance, water, wastewater, drainage, and solid waste disposal.
-Organized under the Council-Manager form of government, the Keller city council has seven representatives elected at-large and responsible for enacting local legislation, setting policies and adopting Keller's annual operating budgets.
+Organized under the council-manager form of government, the Keller city council has seven representatives elected at-large and responsible for enacting local legislation, setting policies, and adopting Keller's annual operating budgets.
 Keller City Hall is located at 1100 Bear Creek Parkway in Keller Town Center.
-The current mayor of Keller is Armin Mizani, the city's first mayor of Iranian and Cuban descent, and the city manager is Aaron Rector.
+The current mayor of Keller is Ross McMullin, and the city manager is Aaron Rector.

 The Keller Police Department serves the City of Keller and the Town of Westlake.
-The police department shares a 9-1-1 dispatch center, regional jail, regional animal services and adoption center with neighboring cities of Southlake, Colleyville and Westlake.
-The Keller Police Department also provides all law enforcement services for the Town of Westlake.
-The department consists of a five service divisions: patrol, traffic, investigations, confinement and administrative.
+The police department shares a 9-1-1 dispatch center, regional jail, regional animal services, and adoption center with neighboring cities of Southlake, Colleyville, and Westlake.
+The department consists of five service divisions - patrol, traffic, investigations, confinement, and administrative.